spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

     val sentencesDf = spark.read
    			      .format("text")
 			      .load("/tmp/gensim-input").as[String]

     # foreach sentence, mine phrases and update phrases vocabulary.
     sentencesDf.foreach(sentence => phrasesBc.value.updateVocab(sentence))
 ```

 ### Above code will run fine in local, but not in cluster..
-Notice `phrasesBc.value.addVocab()` code written above.
+Notice `phrasesBc.value.updateVocab()` code written above.
 This is trying to update broadcasted variable which will run fine in local run.
 But, in cluster, this doesn’t work because:
 - The `phrasesBc` broadcasted value is not a shared variable across the executors running in different nodes of the cluster.
 - One has to be mindful of the fact that `phrasesBc` is indeed a local copy one in  each of the cluster’s worker nodes where executors are running.
 - Therefore, changes done to `phrasesBc` by one executor will be local to it and are not visible to other executors.

-### One solution am proposing:
+### How to solve this without broadcast?:
 - Our streaming input data is split into multiple partitions and passed over to multiple executor nodes.
 - Mine `<phrase, phrase-count>` info as RDD's or Dataframes locally for each partitioned block (i.e., locally within that executor).
 - Combine the mined rdd phrases per partition using `aggregateByKey or combineByKey` to sum up the `phrase-count's`.